Wide Area Augmentation System

 The Wide Area Augmentation System (WAAS) is an air navigation aid developed by the Federal Aviation Administration to augment the Global Positioning System (GPS), with the goal of improving its accuracy, integrity, and availability.
-Essentially, WAAS is intended to enable aircraft to rely on GPS for all phases of flight, including precision approaches to any airport within its coverage area.
-It may be further enhanced with the Local Area Augmentation System (LAAS) also known by the preferred ICAO term Ground-Based Augmentation System (GBAS) in critical areas.
+Essentially, WAAS is intended to enable aircraft to rely on GPS for all phases of flight, including approaches with vertical guidance to any airport within its coverage area.
+It may be further enhanced with the local-area augmentation system (LAAS) also known by the preferred ICAO term ground-based augmentation system (GBAS) in critical areas.

-WAAS uses a network of ground-based reference stations, in North America and Hawaii, to measure small variations in the GPS satellites' signals in the western hemisphere.
-Measurements from the reference stations are routed to master stations, which queue the received Deviation Correction (DC) and send the correction messages to geostationary WAAS satellites in a timely manner (every 5 seconds or better).
+WAAS uses a network of ground-based reference stations, in North America and Hawaii, to measure small variations in the GPS satellites' signals in the Western Hemisphere.
+Measurements from the reference stations are routed to master stations, which queue the received deviation correction (DC) and send the correction messages to geostationary WAAS satellites in a timely manner (every 5 seconds or better).
 Those satellites broadcast the correction messages back to Earth, where WAAS-enabled GPS receivers use the corrections while computing their positions to improve accuracy.

 The International Civil Aviation Organization (ICAO) calls this type of system a satellite-based augmentation system (SBAS).
-Europe and Asia are developing their own SBASs, the Indian GPS Aided Geo Augmented Navigation (GAGAN), the European Geostationary Navigation Overlay Service (EGNOS), the Japanese Multi-functional Satellite Augmentation System (MSAS) and the Russian System for Differential Corrections and Monitoring (SDCM), respectively.
+Europe and Asia are developing their own SBASs: the Indian GPS aided GEO augmented navigation (GAGAN), the European Geostationary Navigation Overlay Service (EGNOS), the Japanese Multi-functional Satellite Augmentation System (MSAS) and the Russian System for Differential Corrections and Monitoring (SDCM), respectively.
 Commercial systems include StarFire, OmniSTAR, and Atlas.

 WAAS objectives

 Accuracy

-A primary goal of the WAAS system was to allow aircraft to make a Category I approach without any equipment being installed at the airport.
+A primary goal of WAAS was to allow aircraft to make a Category I approach without any equipment being installed at the airport.
 This would allow new GPS-based instrument landing approaches to be developed for any airport, even ones without any ground equipment.
 A Category I approach requires an accuracy of 16 m laterally and 4.0 m vertically.

 To meet this goal, the WAAS specification requires it to provide a position accuracy of 7.6 m or less (for both lateral and vertical measurements), at least 95% of the time.
 Actual performance measurements of the system at specific locations have shown it typically provides better than 1.0 m laterally and 1.5 m vertically throughout most of the contiguous United States and large parts of Canada and Alaska.